-Join us in person or online for our 10:30 a.m. service.
+Join us this Sunday in person or online at 10:30 a.m.
 Each week, you’ll experience Bible-based teaching and powerful worship.

 The mission is the same at every campus location—engaging the whole person with the whole gospel of Jesus Christ anywhere, anytime, with anybody.
 Every campus shares this same DNA through a common mission, vision, and message.
 However, each campus has the flexibility to contextualize ministry to its unique community under the leadership of its own campus pastor.